 Mediation: LEB may invite you and the Respondent to discuss a possible resolution to your case, called "Mediation" at our Office of Mediation and Conflict Resolution (called "OMCR").
-You both must agree to participate before Mediation can be scheduled.
+You both must agree to participate and be represeted by an attorney before Mediation can be scheduled.
 If the parties can agree on how to settle the case, the LEB will close your case.

 Determination: After the investigation concludes, LEB issues a determination in your case.
 There are two options: LEB may determine that there is “probable cause” that discrimination occurred or “no probable cause” that discrimination occurred.

-Probable Cause: If LEB finds probable cause for discrimination, you will receive a notice and your case will be referred to the Office of Administrative Trials and Hearings (OATH), for a proceeding before an Administrative Law Judge.
+Probable Cause: If LEB finds probable cause for discrimination, you will receive a notice and your case will be referred to the Office of Administrative Trials and Hearings (OATH).

 Trial: An LEB attorney will litigate your case at OATH.
 It is important to know that the LEB attorney does not represent you, but instead represents the interests of the City.
 Your interests and the interests of the City may be the same in most instances, but might also differ in some ways.
 If you want to be able to present different evidence and arguments than LEB, you may “intervene” in the case at or before the first conference with the Judge is held.
 If you want to have an attorney represent you at the proceedings, your attorney must intervene.